Keya1shah/Keya1shah/README.md

 - 👋 Hi, I’m @Keya1shah
-- 👀 I’m interested in ...web development
+- 👀 I’m interested in ...app and web development
 - 🌱 I’m currently learning ...c
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...